vsemionov/django-rest-fuzzysearch/README.md

     search_fields = ('username', 'first_name', 'last_name', 'email')
 ```

-5. Configure a minimum rank, after which the results will be truncated (optional, default is no truncation):
+5. Configure the minimum rank of the returned results (optional):
 ```
     min_rank = 0.25
 ```
 The rank of results varies between 0 and 1.
+Numerical values specify inclusive boundaries (rank >= min_rank).
+Setting to None produces results with any non-zero rank (rank > 0).
+The default is None.

 #### Performance